mtxadmin/ublock/docs/hosts_file_en.md

 ``https://raw.githubusercontent.com/mtxadmin/ublock/master/hosts.txt``
 > ```

-Please note that there is no point in inserting this file into uBlock Origin, although it understands this format - use better [the full version of the subscription] (../README.md) for this.
+Please note that there is no point in inserting this file into uBlock Origin, although it understands this format - use better [the full version of the subscription](../README.md) for this.